-Are you one of those women who scan magazines at the check out counter, reading the headlines about thyroid, wondering if that’s the reason you might be gaining weight (or unable to lose it) or not feeling like yourself?
+Are you one of those women who scan magazines at the check out counter, reading the headlines about thyroid?
+Do you wonder if the headline is the reason you might be gaining weight (or unable to lose it)?

 Or are you sure it’s just perimenopause?